-Convenience Meals in a Jar 101--
+4 New Convenience Meals in A Jar Recipes!

 The blessed part of these new additions is that they are still the same homestyle food that my husband calls "normal people food".
 I think it's a cut above normal...but not so gourmet that it will intimidate my in-laws who prefer mild food.
 I don't use a lot of sodium or go too crazy on the seasoning here, so adjust as you need for your family.
 I like to add more to my personal jars.
 I know a lot of folks who are trying to plan food storage that will be stable for several years.
 Some want a full year on hand for emergencies like personal unemployment or natural disasters.
 The best part of adding the new meals is that now we have enough to do a 2 week menu plan instead of just one week.
 So one can do 24 jars of each meal and have dinners for a "years supply" of dinners...give or take.
 I keep it in denomination of 12 because canning quart jars come in 12 jar cases!
 One can be certain it's easy to organize.
-Last Monday I added the first of the five new recipes.
-It was Creamy Chicken and Veggie Casserole in a Jar .
-The next four are here today.
-This is basic stuff folks...but hopefully it will save you some time and money when you're making some shelf stable meals for your family.
-They're great for camping, emergency situations (like floods, hurricanes...) or Tuesday night.
-Whatever your life is like, these fit.
-You control the ingredients.
-So, let's jump into these ones.{Side note...have you ever used freeze dried cheese?
-It's amazing!
-It's crazy stuff...and totally real cheese...just freeze dried to preserve it's freshness.}

 NOTE: The repacking of Freeze Dried Meat must be done within 24-48 hours of opening the can and must be done in a dry environment.
-Once repacked you must use an oxygen absorber to make sure there is a vacuum oxygen free environment.
+Once repacked you must use an oxygen absorber to make sure there is a vacuum oxygen-free environment.

 Meal 1: Saucy Baked Ziti with Sausage and Mushrooms